sgsutcliffe/Bacteriophages_Playing_Nice/README.md

 All sequences and meta-data come from the paper:
 Rapid evolution of the human gut virome, Minot et al 2013, PNAS [DOI: 10.1073/pnas.1300833110] (https://doi.org/10.1073/pnas.1300833110)

+This is a repository for all files used in the re-analysis for the paper:
+Bacteriophages Playing Nice: Lysogenic Bacteriophage Replication Stable in the Human Gut Microbiota
+Authors: Steven G. Sutcliffe, Alejandro Reyes, Corinne F. Maurice

+## Directories

+* 0_RawData : Downloaded Sequences
+* 1_QC_Reads: Quality Control of Reads